-United Way offices nationwide host annual back-to-school drives to collect and distribute school supplies to families in need.
+United Way offices nationwide host annual back-to-school drives to collect and distribute free school supplies to families in need.
 Check with your local chapter to find out how you can benefit.

 4. Boys & Girls Clubs of America

-The Boys and Girls Clubs work with a number of national retailers to collect and distribute school supplies to kids in need.
+The Boys and Girls Clubs work with a number of national retailers to collect and distribute school supplies to families in need.
 Check with your local chapter to find out how these collections can benefit your family.

 5. Operation Homefront’s Back to School Brigade

-If you’re a military family, Operation Homefront offers backpacks and school supplies through nationwide events.
+If you’re a military family, Operation Homefront offers free backpacks and school supplies through nationwide events.
 Check the Back to School Brigade schedule to find an event near you.

 6. Kids in Need Foundation

-The Kids In Need Foundation (KINF) provides free supplies to students at high-need schools through dozens of free teacher resource centers nationwide and backpack programs throughout the year.
+The Kids In Need Foundation (KINF) provides free supplies to students at high-need schools through dozens of free teacher resource centers nationwide and free backpack programs throughout the year.